-Join Alex U. Case for an in-depth discussion in this video Get in the Mix: Using long delay on key lyrics, part of Foundations of Audio: Delay and Modulation.
+Join Alex U. Case for an in-depth discussion in this video Get in the Mix: Using long delay on key lyrics, part of Audio Foundations: Delay and Modulation.

 Let's use echo to emphasize key lines and phrases in our mix.
 We're going to set up the DAW for a delay effect, dial in an appropriate long delay time and add some nice details.
 The addition of echo to a track is pretty simple to do but we'll need to keep an ear on the musicality of the effect.
 First I'll add a quarter note echo to an entire vocal track.
 You'll hear that this crowds and confuses the mix.
 To fix that problem I'll limit the delay echo to a few discrete key words instead.
 Then I'll fine tune it all by finding a more appropriate echo time.